vibraniumdroid/goperfwatch/README.md

 ## Dependencies

-Before running GoPerfWatch, ensure that the following are installed:
+Before attempting install GoPerfWatch, ensure that the following dependencies are present on your system:

 ### Golang